Dragon20180618/GSOC_2020/Proposal.md

 * **Github** : https://github.com/Dragon20180618
 * **Time Zone** :  UTC+8:00 (Beijing, China)

-* How much time do I plan to spend on my GSoC :
+* **How much will I plan to spend on my GSoC **:

-  In my opinion, If you are interested in your work, you will never feel tired and bored.
+  I think, If you are interested in my work, I will never feel tired and bored.

-  I can spend the most time to do the project after lectures.
+  I can spend the most of the time to do the project after lectures.

 * **Start time** : from now on .

-## Background Information
+## Skills

-I am interested in parallel computing, so , I have done some Research in

-​		CUDA, Message Passing Interface, OpenMP
+I am interested in parallel computing.
+And I have done some easy research in CUDA, Message Passing Interface and OpenMP.
 When I found the CUDA project of HPX, I felt exited.
-I think it's my honor.
-It's belong to me.

-During the study of CUDA,  I tried Molecular dynamics by cuda speed.
+If I will be selected, I think it's my honor.
+During the study of CUDA,  I tried to achieve Molecular dynamics by the cuda speed.

 * language :